MagnusAH/clonecraft/readme.md

 	2. compile the generated files as a shared library copying the dll into "windows" in the root directory, the header files from "GL" into "include/GL", and the header files from "KHR" into "include/KHR"
 4. download glfw or build glfw from source, copying the dll into "windows" in the root directory and "glfw3.h" and "glfw3native.h" into "include/GLFW"
 5. download stb_image, stb_image_resize, stb_truetype, and stb_perlin from https://github.com/nothings/stb and place them inside of "include/stb"
+6. libraries
+	- library directory is "windows"
+	- libraries are "glfw" and "gl3w"
+7. includes
+	- include directory is "include"
+8. other
+	- sse4.2, avx2, and fma must be supported by the compiler

 # Useful Things